zebbern/Game-IPFinder/README.md

-# Instant Lobby IP Finder for Games
+# Lobby IP Finder for Games

 Quickly locate the **IP address** and **port** of your active game session!